valencycol/GTA-VC/README.md

 **What counts against your free tier.** Everything in `dist/` is served as a static asset, which Cloudflare bills at zero and doesn't cap.
 Only `/vcsky/*`, `/vcbr/*`, `/saves/*` and `/token/get` invoke the Worker, against 100,000 requests/day.
 The game caches streamed assets in IndexedDB and the 130 MB payload in the Cache API, so a returning player costs almost nothing.
 KV's 1,000 writes/day is the other ceiling — that's 1,000 in-game saves across all players per day.

-**The bandwidth terms.** Cloudflare's Service-Specific Terms restrict using the CDN to serve large files hosted *outside* Cloudflare without a paid Developer Platform service.
-Proxying a 130 MB payload from dos.zone is exactly that shape.
-It won't matter for you and a few friends.
-If this ever gets real traffic, move the assets into R2 (see appendix) — Cloudflare explicitly permits large files served from their own storage, with no egress fees.
+**The bandwidth terms, which you are already on the right side of.** Cloudflare's Service-Specific Terms restrict serving large files hosted *outside* Cloudflare through the CDN without a paid Developer Platform service.
+Because the assets live in your own R2 bucket, that restriction does not apply — Cloudflare explicitly permits large files served from their own storage, and R2 has no egress fees.
+R2 reads do count as Class B operations against the free 10 million per month, which a personal site will not approach.

 **Access control.** The game data is Rockstar's, and a public `gta-vc.colaco.se` distributes it.
 If you'd rather keep it private, put Cloudflare Access in front of the Worker (**Zero Trust → Access → Applications**, free for small teams).
 That also fixes the guessable-save-key problem in one move.